Metaform/edc-protocols/specifications/transfer/transfer.process.binding.https.md

 #### 2.5.1 POST

-A transfer process is started and placed in the `CONSUMER_REQUESTED` state when a consumer POSTs a [AssetRequestMessage](./transfer.process.protocol.md#assetrequestmessage) to `transfer-processes/request`:
+A transfer process is started and placed in the `REQUESTED` state when a consumer POSTs a [TransferRequestMessage](./transfer.process.protocol.md#TransferRequestMessage) to `transfer-processes/request`:

  ```